-Stir butter and flour together in a medium saucepan over medium heat.
-Once combined, add remaining ingredients and stir occasionally, cooking until thickened to the consistency of thick pie filling.
+Melt butter in a medium saucepan over medium heat.
+Stir in sugar, water and lemon juice.
+Once combined, add raisins and Jules Flour, cooking until thickened to the consistency of thick pie filling.
 Set aside to cool.

 Lightly dust a clean counter or pastry mat with Jules Gluten Free™ All Purpose Flour.
 Roll ½ of the cold dough out very thinly, to a thickness of 1/8 inch.
 Cut 3-inch round cookies with a cutter and lay half of the rounds on a parchment-lined cookie sheet.